techbrett/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 ### Queues app

-Teams Premium and Teams Phone provides access to Queues app, a Teams-native solution that unlocks a set of advanced call functionalities for Teams Phone Call queues and Auto attendants, such as:
+Teams Premium and Teams Phone provide access to Queues app, a Teams-native solution that unlocks a set of advanced call functionalities for Teams Phone Call queues and Auto attendants, such as:

 - **Call queue management**: Admins can now delegate authorized users, also known as leads or supervisors, to manage and configure Call queues and Auto attendants directly from the Teams client.
 Authorized users can configure Call queues and Auto attendants from Call settings and they can opt agents into and out of the queue from Queues app.
 - **Real-time metrics**: The number of waiting calls, average wait time, longest call waiting time metrics, and more are included in real-time metrics within the Queues app.
 The analytics report shows activity made in the queue from 12:00 AM local time of the signed in user.
 For more information on real-time reports, see [Auto attendant and Call queue real-time reports](aa-cq-real-time-reports.md).